AlexandriaDAO/core/src/perpetua/perpetua.md

 Backend Stuff:
-- Tag/user follow loading is really slow. (does this lag increase with scale?)
 - Payment for all/some actions
   - Pay for shelf creation after the fifth shelf.
 That's it (for now).